wszdb/flarum-homefilter/README.md

 Choose how to supplement discussions when homepage needs more posts:

 - **Default**: Supplement with latest posts in time descending order (original behavior)
-- **Unread Random**: Randomly select from unread posts within past X days
+- **Unread Random**: Randomly select from user's recent unread posts
   - For logged-in users: Only unread posts are selected
   - For guests: All posts are considered unread
+  - Automatically falls back to default mode if no unread posts available

-### 5. Supplement Days Range (NEW)
+### 5. Unread Posts Count (NEW)
-Set the time range for "Unread Random" mode.
+Set how many recent unread posts to consider for "Unread Random" mode.

-- Default: `7` days
+- Default: `50` posts
+- Minimum: `20` posts
+- Maximum: Unlimited (but recommend keeping under 100 for performance)
-- Only posts from the past X days will be considered for random selection
+- Only the most recent X unread posts will be randomly selected from

 ### 6. Homepage Sort Mode (NEW)
 Choose how to sort homepage discussions: